michaelspatrick/osmetrics/README.md

     cmake -DDOWNLOAD_BOOST=1 -DWITH_BOOST=..

 #### Plugin Installation
+First, you will need to put the plugin code in the plugin directory in the source code you downloaded.
+For me, this was "/home/ec2-user/percona-server-5.7.17-13/plugin" and I named the directory "osmetrics".
+This directory contains the following files:

+    includes  Makefile  osmetricsplugin.c  README.md

-You will need to know where your plugin directory is.
+Next, you will need to know where your MySQL plugin directory is located.
 You can query that with the following SQL:

     mysql> SHOW GLOBAL VARIABLES LIKE "%plugin_dir%";
     +---------------+-------------------------+